Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-eid.md

 Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
 ```

-Run the command below to create two new EID groups in your tenant.
+Run the command below to create two new Microsoft Entra groups in your tenant.

 ```azurepowershell
 ./ad_groups.ps1 -appdevs <App Dev Group> -aksops <AKS Operations Team>
 ```

-## Ensure you are part of the EID group you just created or pointed to
+## Ensure you are part of the Microsoft Entra group you just created or pointed to

 1. Go to Azure portal and type Entra ID
 2. Select **Microsoft Entra ID**